helix-editor/nucleo/README.md

 # Nucleo

 > Disclaimer: An 0.1 version has been published to crates.io.
-> This allows us to merge the `nulceo` integration into helix.
+> This allows us to merge the `nucleo` integration into helix.
 > However, the public API is not yet final and will likely
 > change quite a bit in the next release.
 The documentation
 > is also not yet complete